-ID of the specific objective

-Title of the specific objective Improving adult education system and upgrading skills and competences of adult learners Results that the Member States seek to achieve with Union support The reasons for the unsatisfactory participation level of citizen involvement in AE, are financial restrictions, the degree of development of the AE system and the quality and relevance of AE programmes.
-Development and implementation of adult education programmes will be in line with the CROQF and in the fields which are of strategic importance for Croatia - improvement of adult learning provision (curricular, methodological, organisational) as well as measures to create partnership of adult learning institutions with employers and local communities).
+ID of the specific objective 3 Title of the specific objective Improving adult education system and upgrading skills and competences of adult learners Results that the Member The reasons for the unsatisfactory participation level of citizen involvement in AE, are financial restrictions, the degree of development of the AE system and the quality and relevance of AE programmes.
+Development and implementation of adult education programmes will be in line with the CROQF and in the fields which are of strategic importance for Croatia - improvement of adult learning provision (curricular, methodological, organisational) as well as measures to create partnerships of adult learning institutions with employers and local communities).
 The low participation in LLL provides fewer opportunities for engaging in learning and creates a lack of demand among potential learners.
-Different occupational and age sub-groups perceive the need for training differently and this emphasizes the importance of a planned and tailored policy approach to up-skilling in order to avoid skills mismatch and underutilisation.
+Different occupational and age sub-groups perceive the need for training differently and this emphasises the importance of a planned and tailored policy approach to upskilling in order to avoid skills mismatch and underutilisation.
 Furthermore, development and implementation of system of validation and recognition of prior learning (including non-formal and informal learning) is necessary in order to support access and progression to higher levels of education, as well as attainment and employability.
-In order to increase qualification level and employability of specific target groups potential applicants (adult education institutions) will be supported to organize and implement adult education programmes for acquiring first level qualification and implement adult education programmes for acquiring first level qualification and implement adult education programmes for acquiring first level qualification and implement adult education programmes for acquiring first level qualification and implement adult education programmes for acquiring first level qualification and implement adult education programmes for acquiring first level qualification and implement adult education programmes for acquiring first level qualification and implement adult education programmes for acquiring first level qualification and implement adult educa institutions) will be supported to organize and implement adult education programmes for acquiring first level qualification an / or acquiring a higher level of qualification or acquiring a retraining qualification.
-When defining selection criteria for participation in adult education programmes, a mismatch between educational supply and demand in the local labour market and within above mentioned sectors will be taken into account and priority will be given to least developed areas (respecting development index data), to areas with a high rate of depopulation and to island Interventions foreseen under this SO should contribute to achievement of specific objective through the following results: strengthened capacities of AE providers aiming at increasing education for basic qualification provision, improved key competencies and literacy in adult population; improved quality and relevance of adult education programmes, increased participation of adult learners in LLL and increased citizens' qualification levels on the basis of validation of competences achieved non formally and informally.